cni-iisc/cni-website/_newsletters/2023/may.md

 # Upcoming events

-events_headline: We have four seminars and one thesis defence this month.
+events_headline: We have one seminar  this month.

 events:
-    - name: "UGIF: UI Grounded Instruction Following"
-      description: by Sagar G. Venkatesh from Google Research on 7th Feb @4pm
-      url:

-    - name: Coding Schemes For Input-Constrained Channels
+    - name: Multiparty interactive coding over networks of intersecting broadcast links
-      description: by V. Arvind Rameshwar from IISc on 14th Feb @4pm
+      description: by Manuj Mukherjee from IIIT Delhi on 16th June @11am
-      url:

-    - name: RF Beyond Communication
-      description: New Opportunities for Human Sensing with mmWave by Sandip Chakraborty from IIT Kharagpur on 21st Feb @4pm
-      url:

-    - name: Finite time analysis of temporal difference learning with linear function approximation
-      description: Tail averaging and regularisation by Prashanth L.A from IIT Madras 28th Feb @4pm
       url:

 # The content of below two will be displayed as a box inside the main area.
 msg-title: From the convenor